Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/blogwcomments/index.md

 Knex provides a **schema builder**, which allows us to write code to design our database schema.
 However, beyond thinking about columns and constraints, we must also consider updates.

 When a schema needs to be updated, a developer must feel confident that the changes go into effect everywhere.
-This means schema updates on the developer's local machine, on any testing or staging versions, on the production database, and then on any other developer's local machines.
+This means schema updates on the developer’s local machine, on any testing or staging versions, on the production database, and then on any other developer’s local machines.
 This is where **migrations** come into play.

 A database migration describes changes made to the structure of a database.
 Migrations include things like adding new objects, adding new tables, and modifying existing objects or tables.